FelipeNishino/dotfiles/README.md

 - numlockx: cli tool for toggling numlock.
 - xclip: cli access to the X11 clipboard.
 - dmenu: application launcher used by dwm.
+- rofi (optional): eye-candy, can be used instead of dmenu.
 - imlib2, libxft, libxinerama: some dependencies for dwm, you don´t necessarily need these if not using dwm.

 It is recommended to install drivers for your gpu, take a look into the arch wiki to find out which one you'll need.